msupply-foundation/msupply_docs/content/coldchain/using_coldchain.md

 ### Sensor graphs

-When using the mSupply ColdChain application for the first time, no sensors will be displayed.
+When using the mSupply Cold Chain application for the first time, no sensors will be displayed.
 Please see Sensor Settings for the instructions on how to find and set up sensors.
 Once sensors are linked to the application, a graph displaying temperature logs will be displayed on the Sensors tab (home page).

 ![Sensor Temperature Graph!](/coldchain/images/sensor_graph.png)